-Does the simulation provide support for this many tornadoes?
-The innermost model domain over a section of southeast England contained a subset of 52 of the 104 reports and included part of the area targeted by Anglia Television with their 30 reports, which is why this area had a relatively high percentage of probable reports (e.g., Fig. 1).
-The re-examination above reduced these 52 reports to 42 tornadoes (22 definite and 20 probable tornadoes).
+reports and included part of the area targeted by Anglia Television with their 30 reports, which is why this area had a relatively high percentage of probable reports (e.g., Fig. 1).
+The reexamination above reduced these 52 reports to 42 tornadoes (22 definite and 20 probable tornadoes).

-To produce tracks of these misovortices that might be parent circulations for tornadoes, absolute vorticity greater than 0.02 s-1 was plotted every minute over the 200-m domain (Fig. 20a).
-Taking 30 min (± 2 min because the data interval is every minute) as an approximate minimum lifetime for a parent misovortex to produce a tornado (e.g., Wakimoto and Wilson 1989; Brady and Szoke 1989), the number of misovortices produced by the model was counted.
-This plot was repeated for absolute vorticity maxima greater than 0.025 s-1, updrafts greater than 5, 6, and 7 m s-1, and downdrafts greater than 2, 3, and 4 m s-1 (Fig. 20).
-The results of counting these tracks are summarized in Table 1, which include the average and median duration of tracks lasting 30 min or more (termed long-lived), and the longest duration and track lengths.
-These results show a substantial number of long-lived tracks of various intensities (e.g., 9 misovortices of 0.025 s-1 or more, 23 updrafts of 5 m s-1 or more, 10 downdrafts of 2 m s-1 or more).
+To produce tracks of these misovortices that might be parent circulations for tornadoes, absolute vorticity greater than $0.02 \,\mathrm{s}^{-1}$ was plotted every minute over the 200-m domain (Fig. 20a).
+Taking $30 \min(\pm 2 \min \text{ because})$ the data interval is every minute) as an approximate minimum lifetime for a parent misovortex to produce a tornado (e.g., Wakimoto and Wilson 1989; Brady and Szoke 1989), the number of misovortices produced by the model was counted.
+This plot was repeated for absolute vorticity maxima greater than $0.025 \,\mathrm{s}^{-1}$, updrafts greater than 5, 6, and 7 m s^{-1} , and downdrafts greater than 2, 3, and 4 m s^{-1} (Fig. 20).
+The results of counting these tracks are summarized in Table 1, which includes the average and median duration of tracks lasting 30 min or more (termed long lived), and the longest duration and track lengths.
+These results show a substantial number of longlived tracks of various intensities (e.g., nine misovortices of 0.025 s^{-1} or more, 23 updrafts of 5 m s^{-1} or more, 10 downdrafts of 2 m s^{-1} or more).
 Most of the model tracks were from the northwest (note the line of constant longitude in the panels in Fig. 20), consistent with the TORRO reports of tracks being mostly from the northwest.
-A few tracks from the west or southwest, however, were also present (e.g., Figs. 20a,c), which was also consistent with a few tornado reports.
+A few tracks from the west or southwest, however, were also present (e.g., Figs. 20a,c), which was also consistent with a few of the tornado reports.

-Although some of the tracks of misovortices with vorticity greater than or equal to 0.02 s-1 on the 200-m grid are within 5 km of each other, tornado reports less than 5 km apart are more likely to represent the same tornado than ones say 20 km apart.
-We can never claim that our approach is perfect, but merely suggests a plausible way to filter possibly duplicate reports.
+Although some of the tracks of misovortices with vorticity greater than or equal to $0.02 \,\mathrm{s}^{-1}$ on the 200-m grid are within 5 km of each other, tornado reports less than 5 km apart are more likely to represent the same tornado than ones say 20 km apart.
+We can never claim that our approach is perfect but merely suggests a plausible way to filter possibly duplicate reports.
 Also, there was some ambiguity in how the locations of the reports were recorded (which may have been as specific as the name of a town, rather than a quantitative latitude-longitude coordinate).
 Such ambiguities would complicate the assessment of the duplicate reports.
 Finally, the tornado reports that were discounted were listed as only probable by TORRO, so there is no risk of eliminating definite tornadoes.
-Thus, we are confident in the model's ability to produce a large number of misovortices that are consistent with the large number of tornado reports widespread over a large region of England and Wales.
+Thus, we are confident in the model's ability to produce a large number of misovortices that are consistent with the large number c.
+Downdrafts, 2 ms-1